Make delicious soup with stock from chicken feet! The rich gelatin of the feet create a rich and nutritious stock.

 - 10 peppercorns

-1 Bring 2 quarts of water to a boil.
+1 Boil chicken feet initially for 5 minutes at a hard boil: Bring 2 quarts of water to a boil.
 Put the chicken feet into a large stock pot and cover with boiling water.
 Boil for 5 minutes.
-Use a large metal spoon to skim and discard the scum that rises to the surface.

 When your stock has cooled, it should firm up nicely into a gel.